jeffvance/rhs-hadoop-install/rhs/README.txt

   - ...
   - ...

-  The common ../install.sh script sets up the hosts defined in the local "hosts" file as a trusted Glusterfs storage pool.
+  The community install.sh script sets up the hosts defined in the local "hosts" file as a trusted Glusterfs storage pool.
 The pre_install.sh script in the rhs/ directory is executed as one of the first steps of the common ../prep_node.sh script.
 Here, RHS-specific settings are configured to optimize